-Title 17 of the Castle Rock Municipal Code regulates on-site parking requirements within many areas of the Town of Castle Rock.
-The requirements are further broken down into three different types of developments with specific ratios: Regular Multifamily parking, Senior/Age-Restricted Multifamily parking, and Downtown Multifamily parking.
+Title 17 of the Castle Rock Municipal Code regulates on-site parking requirements within the Town of Castle Rock.
+The requirements are further broken down into three different types of developments with specific ratios: Regular Multi-Family parking, Senior/Age-Restricted Multi-Family parking, and Downtown Multi-Family parking.
+The following research and information specific to each category form the basis of the staff recommendation.

-Additionally, where a Planned Development Plan regulates multifamily parking, those regulations supersede the Municipal Code regulations.
-The following research and information specific to each category forms the basis of the staff recommendation.
-Regular Multifamily Parking:
+Regular Multi-Family Parking:

-Town staff reached out to multiple multifamily developers that have worked in Castle Rock or surrounding jurisdictions.
-Staff received responses from Shea Homes Multifamily and Forum Investments (Developing Alana Apartments).
-Town staff informed them that the Town was contemplating raising parking requirements per unit for regular multifamily projects not vested within an existing Planned Development.
+Town staff reached out to multiple multi-family developers that have worked in Castle Rock or surrounding jurisdictions.
+Staff received responses from Shea Homes Multi-Family and Forum Investments (Developing Alana Apartments).
+Town staff informed them that the Town was contemplating raising parking requirements per unit for regular multi-family projects not vested within an existing Planned Development.
 We asked them to provide their recommended parking requirements they try to achieve to ensure their projects are successful and not underbuilt/overbuilt with parking supply.

-Shea Homes stated that they look to provide one space per unit for all multifamily projects located within a Transportation Oriented Development (TOD).
+Shea Homes stated that they look to provide one space per unit for all multi-family projects located within a Transportation Oriented Development (TOD).
 If they are developing in a non-TOD area they believe 1.25 spaces per unit meets the needs of the development without being short or oversupplied with parking.
 Shea did not provide any feedback on downtown or senior housing parking requirements.